Montgomery County Public Libraries

 The Montgomery County Public Libraries (MCPL) is the public library system for residents of Montgomery County, Maryland.
-The system includes 21 publicly accessible branches and a public kiosk, as well as a branch in the Montgomery County Correctional facility.
+The system includes 21 publicly accessible branches as well as a branch in the Montgomery County Correctional Facility.

 History

-Library service in Montgomery County started in 1869 when a group of Rockville and other area residents assembled in the County Courthouse to plan a joint stock library.
+Library service in Montgomery County started in 1869 when a group of residents of Rockville and other areas assembled in the County Courthouse to plan a joint stock library.
 Other independent libraries were formed in Montgomery County in the following years.
-For example, in 1893 a group of private citizens in Kensington established the Noyes Library.
-From 1893 until 1950, independent public or subscriber funded libraries provided limited services to residents of southern Montgomery County.
-Nine independent library associations operated facilities located in Bethesda, Four Corners, Gaithersburg, Garrett Park, Kensington, Rockville, Sherwood, Silver Spring, and Wheaton.
+For example, in 1893, Brainard Warner and other private citizens established the Noyes Library in Kensington.
+From 1893 until 1950, independent public or subscriber-funded libraries provided limited services to residents of southern Montgomery County.
+Nine independent library associations operated facilities in Bethesda, Four Corners, Gaithersburg, Garrett Park, Kensington, Rockville, Sherwood, Silver Spring, and Wheaton.

-In 1945 the Maryland Legislature passed the State Library Law which provided matching state funds for County library systems, based on a County's population.
+In 1945, the Maryland legislature passed the State Library Law, which provided matching state funds for county library systems, based on a county's population.
 On May 31, 1950, the Montgomery County Council passed the County Library Law of 1950, which created a Department of Public Libraries administered by a professional librarian and advised by a Library Board.
 George B. Moreland was hired as the first Director of the Library System.
 The Library Board was appointed by the County Council and assumed its duties in February 1951.

 By July 1, 1951, when the Department officially began its operations, seven of the nine independent Montgomery County libraries agreed to hand over administrative control to the new system in exchange for improved library service.
 Remaining independent meant that a library would have to operate from individual subscriptions, donations and fundraising, whereas joining the county system meant that it would receive county funds.
 The Library System began operation with properties and administrative control of seven formerly independent libraries, including Four Corners, Gaithersburg, Garrett Park, Noyes, Sherwood, Silver Spring, and Wheaton.
 The Bethesda Library Association transferred its facility and collections to the County on July 1, 1952, but the Rockville Library Association did not follow suit until July 1, 1957.

-Today Montgomery County Public Libraries (MCPL) consists of 21 branches.
-MCPL also provides services at the Montgomery County Correctional Facility.
+Today, Montgomery County Public Libraries (MCPL) consists of 21 publicly accessible branches and a branch in the Montgomery County Correctional Facility.

 Governance

 MCPL is a Montgomery County government agency.
-The current Director of Public Libraries is Anita Vassallo.
+The Director of Montgomery County Public Libraries is Darcell Graham.

 The Public Libraries' operating budget is included in the County budget process.
-The approved operating budget for fiscal year 2020 (July 2019–June 2020) is US$43,964,563.
+The approved operating budget for fiscal year 2026 (July 2025–June 2026) is US$54,948,439.
 This includes money for physical and electronic collections and databases, staff, and programs.
 Public Libraries employees are County employees.
-For Fiscal Year 2020, the approved budget included 232 full-time and 210 part-time positions.
-In 2021, it was reported that librarians in the library system had formed a union.
+For Fiscal Year 2026, the approved budget included 255 full-time and 173 part-time positions.
+Non-supervisory staff are represented by UFCW Local 1994 MCGEO.

-In 2016, the MCPL released a new strategic plan for Fiscal Years 2017-2020, which includes four core aspects:
+In 2016, the MCPL released a strategic plan for Fiscal Years 2017-2020, which includes four core aspects: